-Family Member's Condition
+APPENDIX E-2 - SICK/MEDICAL LEAVE Family Member's Condition

-Immediate Family Member illness, injury or disability (also childbirth Issues for males) Paid .5 to 36 hours in a fiscal year Can be used for any illness of a family member.
+Situation Duration Conditions/Limits Return Policy & Documentation Immediate Family Member illness, injury or disability (also childbirth Issues for males) Paid .5 to 36 hours in a fiscal year Can be used for any illness of a family member.
 Employees can take partial sick days for this purpose.
-If \leq 36 hours in a fiscal year, no slip required.
+If ≤ 36 hours in a fiscal year, no slip required.
+Immediate family member, as used in the context of the Sick/Medical Leave Appendix to the CBA, shall be defined as a "spouse, son, daughter or parent" as those terms are defined in the Family Medical Leave Act.
 Sick child Paid .5 to 36 hours in a fiscal year Can be used to care for employee's child when child needs care due to his/her illness.
 Can be used in addition to above leave.
 Employees can take partial sick days for this purpose.
-Requires doctor's certification.
+Limitations on Sick Child leave do not apply in circumstances where the injury or illness at issue is a FMLA qualifying event Requires doctor's certification.
 Time approved with certification does not count against the leave above.
 Immediate Family Member serious illness, injury or disability Up to maximum hours of paid sick leave Subject to Chief's PRIOR approval.
-Limited to attending to a hospitalized family member; to providing required help to a family member who is unable to care for his/her own basic medical, personal (bathing, feeding, etc.) or safety needs due to a serious health condition .
+Limited to attending to a hospitalized family member; to providing required help to a family member who is unable to care for his/her own basic medical, personal (bathing, feeding, etc.) or safety needs due to a serious health condition.
 Requires proof of a qualifying condition and documentation that employee's care is required.
 Chief may require additional documentation and /or use of other benefit time prior to approval of full request.
-Other paid time (vacation, comp, personal) Employee's activities are restricted to care of family member Employee can use other paid time with the Chief's prior approval for FMLA defined Serious illness or Injury.
-These conditions do NOT include colds, flu, ear aches, upset stomachs, minor ulcers, routine exams, non- migraine headaches, routine dental/orthodontia problems, and periodontal diseases.
+Other paid time (vacation, comp, personal) Employee's activities are restricted to care of family member.
+Employee can use other paid time with the Chief's prior approval for FMLA defined Serious illness or Injury.
+These conditions do NOT include colds, flu, ear aches, upset stomachs, minor ulcers, routine exams, non-migraine headaches, routine dental/orthodontia problems, and periodontal diseases.
 City Family Medical Leave Policy - Family Member 480 hours unpaid See current City Family Medical Leave Policy City FML unpaid status.
 Must apply at Personnel via the chain of command.

-SIDE LETTER
+SIDE LETTER (CPRB)